steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 This is also the time to review the commit messages to see if they are correct.

-* MUST: rerun the `hadoop-aws` integration tests against AWS and third party stores.
+* MUST: rerun the `hadoop-aws` integration tests against AWS and third party stores (at least B1, B3 and B4)
 * MUST: do a release build and try out some of the commands against one AWS and one third party stores.

 Do not assume that just because it worked in trunk it'll work in a backport: the further back you go, the more the codebase diverges, the more likelihood of problems.